top-quark/sudoku.js/README.md

 ```

 If you're a human, this is actually fairly easy.
 However, this is a tricky one for an
-exhaustive search algorithm and if we were to start searching at (0, 0) it would take long
+exhaustive search algorithm and if we were to start searching at row 1, column 1 it would take long
 enough to find a solution for the browser to throw up a slow script warning.
 If we were
-to start the search from row 6, column 4 instead, finding a solution would be an order of
+to start the search from row 7, column 4 instead, finding a solution would be an order of
 magnitude quicker.
 This is because there are only two values, 5 and 9, that can go in
 that cell.
 Therefore, solving the puzzle starts with an initial scan for a cell with only
 two candidate possibilities and starts from there.